tristanCB/mechano-soup/README.md

 Checking the effect of labeling error.

 Assessing the effect of hyperparameter tuning.
+- Tried for svc but did not find any better model

+Assessing the effect of early stopping.

 Comparing the most important features from various sites.

+Do it for another website

 # References

+Bergmann, R., P. J. M. S. Will, and J. Ludbrook.
+2000.
+Different outcomes of the Wilcoxon-MannWhitney test from different statistics packages.
+The American Statistician 54(1):72-77

+Pan W et al. 2017.
+Optimizing the Multiclass F-Measure Via Biconcave Programming.
+Proceedings - IEEE International Conference on Data Mining, ICDM, 1101-1106, pp. 1101–1106. doi: 10.1109/ICDM.2016.184.

 Shapiro, S. S., and M. B. Wilk.
 1965.
 An analysis of variance test for normality (complete samples).
 Biometrika 52(3-4):591-611.

 Olkin, I. 1960.
 Contributions to probability and statistics; essays in honor of Harold Hotelling.
 Stanford studies in mathematics and statistics, 2.
 Stanford University Press, Stanford, Calif.

-Bergmann, R., P. J. M. S. Will, and J. Ludbrook.
-2000.
-Different outcomes of the Wilcoxon-MannWhitney test from different statistics packages.
-The American Statistician 54(1):72-77